Do You Need A Handyman or Helper?

 Maybe I Can Help

-My name is Glenn Dennis.
+My name is Glenn Dennis, the Fuquay-Varina handyman.
 If you meet me in my professional capacity as the director of one of my two non-profit organizations, I use my pseudonym – Jason Savage.
 I grew up in Charleston, SC. where I was a managing/working partner in a marine construction company.
 I sold that business to my partner and obtained my general contractors license and spent fifteen years renovating historic Charleston homes.
 In addition to my carpentry work, a partner and I started a tree removal and stump grinding business after hurricane Hugo.
 Following my construction endeavors, I went into graphic art and web design in 1994.

 I moved to Raleigh in 1997 upon the invite of the world renowned tiger expert and Zoologist Dr. Michael Bleyman.
 He invited me to work with him and his tigers.
 I designed and built tiger habitats.
 Visit the Zoe Foundation to see some of my work.
 Look over my resume for more details.

 I’ve spent a lot of time behind the computer designing websites, advertising literature, e-books, and new products.
-I need a little more variety, so I decided to make myself available to assist with or take on an array of projects including, but not limited to, home repairs.
+I need a little more variety, so I decided to make myself available as a handyman to assist with or take on an array of projects including, but not limited to, home repairs.
 I am not interested in taking on major renovations or additions.
 I’ve been there and done that.
-Since I work alone, I generally do not take on second story repair work, especially eves, gutters, soffit, and fascia.
+Since I work mainly alone, I generally do not take on second story repair work, especially eves, gutters, soffit, and fascia.
 It’s too slow for one person.
 On occasion, I do work with another handyman if the job calls for two people.
 I would consider coming on board as a consultant or project manager if my expertise can prove helpful.